 The way translation works on the Pilot is similar to how it works with the Bragi Dash and Pixel Buds.
 However, instead of holding your phone out for the person to talk to, you only need to hand them an earbud and let them talk into it.
 Unlike another rival, Pilot doesn't yet have an offline mode, though Ochoa tells Wareable the company is working on it.

-Essential reading: How Pilot wants to break down language barriers
+Meet the boss: How Pilot wants to break down language barriers

 At launch, Pilot will only support a handful of languages, but Waverly Labs is working on expanding it to more, including German, Greek, Russian, Arabic, Mandarin, and Korean.